What makes the invisible, visible and never forgets the past?

 For now keep iCloud turned off in the app.
 Details here.

-3/12/23 – Version 0.9.90 – Version Changes Info.
-The new version is the one to use.
+12/11/23 – Version 0.9.98 – Version Changes Info.
+This newest version is the one to use.
 Use, ‘Check for updates’, to update to this latest.
-For those using a version prior to 0.9.69 ”Check for updates’ may not do an automatic upgrade.
-In which case, download the app from our website and do a manual install.
+If you have an issue just download the app from our website and do a manual install.

 Please always check the, ‘Compatibility’ section for changes that could prevent full use of CopyPaste or could cause you to think it’s not working or working incorrectly.

-M1, M2, M3 or Intel, We recommend the lastest Mac OS but 10.15 or higher is fine. iCloud features are only available in Mac OS 12 and higher.
-The Clip Browser feature, is only available in Mac OS 13 or higher, because of the SwiftUI it requires.
+M1, M2, M3 or Intel, We recommend the lastest Mac OS but 10.15 or higher is fine. iCloud features are not available currently.
+The Clip Browser feature, is only available when running Mac OS 13 or higher, because of the SwiftUI it requires.

 Uninstall